An enviable quality of life offering great value for money

 There are some stunning living locations in North East England spanning all price brackets, with rural, coastal and river views being accessible from family town houses and starter apartments in equal measure.

-In 2015, house prices in North East England were the lowest in the UK, averaging £21,000 cheaper than Yorkshire and Humber; and the more general cost of living was one of the lowest.
+In 2017, house prices in North East England were the lowest in the UK (£124,535), which is, on average, £24,000 cheaper than Yorkshire and Humber; and the more general cost of living was one of the lowest.

 Yet the North East consistently remains one of the most beautiful, vibrant, exciting and thriving places to live and work.